Group taxation is prohibited in Peru.

-Pursuant to the recent changes to PITL, an additional scenario for indirect transfer has been included.
-An indirect transfer is considered when the total value of the shares of the domiciled entity being indirectly transferred is equal to or greater than 40,000 tax units (Approx. USD50MM).
+Since 2019 an additional scenario for indirect transfer was included.
+An indirect transfer is considered when the total value of the shares of the domiciled entity being indirectly transferred is equal to or greater than 40,000 tax units (approximately, USD50MM).
 Such amount will be determined by applying the percentage obtained for the 50% test (above) on the total value agreed for the sale of the shares transferred by the taxpayer and its related parties.

 The Regulations establish the methods by which the FMV of the shares will be calculated for purposes of the 50% test referred above and also for calculating the capital gain.
 If the shares are listed in the stock exchange market, then the FMV will be highest quotation value.
 If not listed, the FMV will be determined by the discounted cash flow method; the equity value, in case of companies under control and supervision of the Peruvian Superintendence of Stock Market ("SMV"), the equity value adjusted by the average active market rate or the appraisal value.
 The FMV method applicable will have to be determined on a case by case basis.